Blazemeter/taurus/site/dat/docs/Nose.md

   - `keysByID`, `keysByName`, `keysByLinkText`, `keysByCSS` and `keysByXPath` - to enter keys into input items, requires parameter.
   Like this: `keysByName(MyFormInputName): Value To Enter`

+There is special action `pauseFor(<time>)` which makes script to sleep for specified amount of time.

 Sample request scenario:
 ```yaml
 scenarios: